tadesouaiaia/sibArc-website/docs/tmp/workshop_practical_tade.md

 <details>
   <summary>What line represents the principle component for the third shape?</summary>
-  The X and Y axis already maximize the variance.
+  The original X axis already maximize the variance.
 </details>